-In Supplementary Section \ref{sec:compare-networks}, we verify our observations statistically through an analysis of variance (ANOVA) model of the approximation error $\varepsilon$.
+In Supplementary Section S4 (see Table S1), we further verify our observations statistically through an analysis of variance (ANOVA) model of the approximation error $\varepsilon$.
 In this analysis, we set the dependent variable to be $\ln \varepsilon$, and considered three qualitative independent variables:\ dynamics (reference:\ coupled double-well dynamics), network (reference:\ BA network), and node set type (reference:\ completely random node sets).
 We exclude the Erd\H{o}s-R\'{e}nyi (ER) network because it yields small $\varepsilon$ in a majority of cases, regardless of the node set.
-This is presumably because of the relative similarity across all nodes characteristic in this family of networks (see Supplementary Section \ref{sec:compare-networks} ).
+This is presumably because of the relative similarity across all nodes characteristic in this family of networks (see Figs.~\ref{fig:comp-nets} and S5).
 Across all pairs of network and dynamics, we observe that $\varepsilon$ of the optimized node set is, on average, more than 900 times smaller than $\varepsilon$ of the completely random sets ($p < 10^{-7}$) and more than 40 times smaller than $\varepsilon$ of the degree-preserving sets ($p < 10^{-7}$).
-Finally, in Supplementary Sections \ref{sec:SIedgeweights} and \ref{sec:SIdirected} , we validate our algorithm's performance also on weighted and directed networks.
+Finally, in Supplementary Sections S5 and S6, we validate our algorithm's performance also on weighted and directed networks.
 Overall, we find that our optimized sentinel node sets can uncover the global network behavior with just a handful of nodes, over a highly diverse corpus of network and dynamics, covering different scales and distinct scientific domains.